Madhur1997/MADBTC/Docker/Notes.md

 ```bash
 $ docker run -d -P --name static-site prakhar1989/static-site
 ```
-flag -d : means detach, so we can close the terminal and the container will run in the background.
+* -d : means detach, so we can close the terminal and the container will run in the background.
 To shutdown the detached container use :
 ```bash
 docker stop #containerid
 ```

+* --rm : will remove the container as soon as it stops, means it does not show up in docker ps -a.

 To map specific ports to the container ports
 ```bash